Wash (visual arts): Technique

+Other media

 In interior design, a wash or color wash of paint on a wall can be used to create a textured effect as a faux finish.

 In ceramics, a wash is typically a coloring oxide thinned with water applied to the piece to achieve an effect similar to a glaze.

 Digital image creation software can have features that simulate the painting technique.

 Within cinematic representation of the technique, Alfred Hitchcock used a wash of red over closeup of actress Tippi Hedren in Marnie as an expressionistic representation of the character's emotional trauma.